 Frequently Asked Questions

-The City of Santa Clarita Parks, Recreation and Community Services Department is committed to making reasonable efforts to ensure that its facilities, programs, and services are accessible by all people, including people with disabilities.
+The City of Santa Clarita Parks, Recreation and Community Services Department is committed to making reasonable efforts to ensure that its facilities, programs, and services are accessible by all people, with or without special needs and/or disabilities.

 How do I determine if Inclusion is the right choice?